-\parhead{Heap Access Safety} Lucet defines the heap space as a continuous region with the size of 8GB, including a 4GB default usable memory space followed by a 4GB guard zone \cite{efficientsfi}.
-Lucet compiles its code so that at the start of any function, the register $\tt rdi$ holds the address of the heap base, which is a fixed location in the runtime \ndsschanges{and formalized as axioms}.
+Lucet defines the heap space as a continuous region with the size of 8GB, including a 4GB default usable memory space followed by a 4GB guard zone \cite{efficientsfi}.
+Lucet compiles its code so that at the start of any function, the register $\tt rdi$ holds the address of the heap base, a fixed location in the runtime.
 Hence, for each $\tt call$ instruction where $\tt rdi.x$ is the current version of register $\tt rdi$, we validate the \regulation $\tt rdi.0 = \tt rdi.x$, which if successful, will establish an invariant on the heap base.

-In order to verify that each memory access instruction (e.g., a $\tt mov$ instruction) complies with heap access safety, the \regulation[initcap] Generator generates proof obligations based on the following rule:
+To verify that each memory access instruction (e.g., $\tt mov$) complies with heap safety, the \regulation[initcap] Generator generates proof obligations based on the following rule: